JonThomas/AdventOfCode2025/Readme.md

 Day5: [src/Day05Part1.cs](src/Day05Part1.cs) ⭐ [src/Day05Part2.cs](src/Day05Part2.cs) ⭐

-Day6: [src/Day06Part1.cs](src/Day06Part1.cs) ⭐ Part one was mostly an input problem - when everything was read in correctly, it was just a matter of calculating the sum (and remember to not start multiplying when the initial value was 0)
+Day6: [src/Day06Part1.cs](src/Day06Part1.cs) ⭐ [src/Day05Part2.cs](src/Day05Part2.cs) ⭐ Both part one and were mostly an input problem - when everything was read in correctly, it was just a matter of calculating the sum (and remember to not start multiplying when the initial value was 0)